 Robin Lawton follows his first book, 5-star ranked on Amazon, with MASTERING EXCELLENCE.
 This engaging, practical and thought-leading read is for leaders seeking a strategic systems approach to customer-centered organizational transformation.
 Many examples of eye-popping results are paired with how-to’s the reader can immediately apply.
 Released March 2017.

-Book Excerpts (coming soon)
+Book Excerpts (some coming soon)

 About the Author

 Robin Lawton is an internationally recognized author, speaker and expert in creating rapid strategic alignment between enterprise objectives and customer priorities.
 He has developed and deployed powerful but easy-to-understand principles, strategies and tools to improve and measure strategic excellence, service, knowledge work and customer experience.
 They were outlined in his first book, now greatly expanded in depth and breadth with his latest, MASTERING EXCELLENCE.

 Rob loves to inspire, challenge and equip those driving excellence to both think about and do what they never thought possible.
 His jargon-free approach has the feeling of simplicity and common sense.
 It hides his technically sophisticated underlying system, making his ideas highly appealing to executives and individual contributors in every field of knowledge-intensive endeavor.
 He is a top ranked speaker by those attending his thought-leading keynotes and presentations sponsored by industry, government, healthcare and others.
 Thousands of change leaders have been trained in his powerful, easy-to-understand system.